-After consulting the Head of Paid Service and Corporate Director Finance and Resources, the Monitoring Officer will report to the Council (in relation to a non- executive function) and to the Cabinet in relation to an executive function if he/she considers that any proposal, decision, or omission will give rise to unlawfulness or any decision or omission has given rise to maladministration.
+After consulting the Head of Paid Service and Director of Finance, the Monitoring Officer will report to the Council (in relation to a non- executive function) and to the Cabinet in relation to an executive function if he/she considers that any proposal, decision, or omission will give rise to unlawfulness or any decision or omission has given rise to maladministration.
 Such a report will have the effect of preventing the proposal or decision from being implemented until the report has been considered.